buddii179/Vehicle-Sales-Forecasting-DEPI-Final-Project/README.md

 ## 🙏 Acknowledgments

-Special thanks to **Mohd Raiyyan** for his support and collaboration on this project.
+Special thanks to **Eng.Baraa AbouSallut** for his support and collaboration on this project.
 His expertise greatly contributed to the success and depth of analysis in this work.

 ---